talal/ilm/README.md

 It contains a title page, a table of contents, and a chapter template.

-Dynamic running headers contain the title of the chapter (top-level heading) and the title or short-title (if specified).
+Dynamic running headers contain the title of the chapter (top-level heading).

 ## Usage